We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Oogway features eight thrusters, and the electrical team provides the hardware abstraction layer used by the controls system.

-Each thruster requires a precise PWM signal from the PC, which is challenging due to hardware inconsistencies measured in our ESCs.
-To manage this, we communicate with an Arduino Nano Every over serial, which interfaces with an I2C multiplexer to control all eight thrusters.
-The ESC offsets are then handled through a software abstraction layer.
+Each thruster requires a precise PWM signal from the PC.
+To manage this, we communicate with an Arduino Nano over serial, which interfaces with an I2C multiplexer to control all eight thrusters.
+The I2C multiplexer is configured to ensure proper PWM outputs are produced based on its internal clock frequency.

 In addition to the thrusters, Oogway is equipped with two servos, one to control the marker dropper and one to control the torpedo launcher.
 When ROS sends the appropriate commands, we can independently deploy team markers and fire torpedoes as needed.